 1. Swahili is the Official Language of Tanzania and Kenya

-Swahili is widely used as a lingua-franca in Tanzania.
-It is the language of administration and primary education.
+Kiswahili is widely used as a lingua-franca in Tanzania– it is the language of administration and primary education.
 In Kenya, after English, Kiswahili serves as the main language for these purposes.
 These two countries are famous for tourism around the world; especially for attractions like the Serengeti, Masai Mara, Mount Kilimanjaro and the Zanzibar Islands.
 Many tourists prefer to learn about the culture of East African people, and this language is one of the biggest attractions for cultural tourists in East Africa.

 2. Swahili has been Influenced and Borrows Some Words from English